 On a lightly floured surface, fold out the first chilled puff pastry sheet and press or roll away any seams.
 Fold the sheet in half lengthwise and roll out to 15"x 6" (L x W).
 Place the pastry on a parchment-lined baking sheet, cover with plastic wrap and chill in the refrigerator while the second sheet is prepped.

-Repeat for the second sheet of puff pastry rolling it out to 15" x 6".
+Repeat for the second sheet of puff pastry rolling it out to 15 inches x 6 inches.

-At this point, generously dust the top of the pastry with flour and gently fold in half AGAIN to 15" x 3" (do NOT press or roll).
+At this point, generously dust the top of the pastry with flour and gently fold in half AGAIN to 15 inches x 3 inches (do NOT press or roll).
 Using a sharp knife, cut slits in the pastry at 1/2-inch intervals to within 1 inch of the UNFOLDED edge.
 Place the folded pastry sheet on a second parchment-lined baking sheet, cover with plastic wrap and refrigerate for at least 30 minutes.

 Heat a large sauté pan or skillet over medium-high heat.
 Add the olive oil, mushrooms and onion to the pan and sauté for 5 minutes.
 Add the thyme and garlic, and cook for one more minute.
 Do not allow the garlic to brown or burn.
 Season with salt and pepper.